itaysk/prego/Readme.md

 Prego takes the following basic arguments:

-- Policy files (rego files) with the `--policy` flag which takes a path to a file
+- Policy files (rego files) with the `--policy` flag which takes a path to a file.
-- Query to evaluate with the `--query` flag which takes a string (if ommitted it returns the entire `data` virtual document)
+- Query to evaluate with the `--query` flag which takes a string (if ommitted it returns the entire `data` virtual document).
-- Input to evaluate as a line from stdin
+- Input to evaluate as a line from stdin.

+Prego evaluates the loaded policy and picks the value of the last expression in each result in the result set.
+If there are multiple values to return, the return value is an array.
+This convention allows for multi part queries, while maintaining a simple API.

 ## Basic Example